 How to Show Music in Paintings?
 Best Depictions of Music in Art

 There is an undeniable symbiosis between painting and music.
 The influence of one medium on the other is profoundly apparent in the works of many artists such as Wassily Kandinsky or Paul Klee.
 Artists have often explored tunes and the overall aesthetic of rhythm in their paintings.
-It should come as no surprise that the performance of music has been a recurring theme and forms a significant body of artwork throughout time.
+It should come as no surprise that the performance of music has been a recurring theme in art and forms a significant body of artworks throughout time.
 Here are 10 paintings that depict music in art.

 1. Rehearsal by the Window

-Silvestro Lega was a 19th century Italian artist.
+Silvestro Lega was a 19th-century Italian artist.
 His artistic style was best described as purismo, although over time it evolved into Realism.
 Despite an acquaintance with the Macchiaioli painters of Tuscany, his artistic style remained traditionally academic.
 Lega was a serious and somber man, and this attribute is evident in this artwork.

 This painting is from what came to be known as his “happy” period which spanned from 1861 to 1870.
 During this time, he lived close to the esteemed Batelli family to maintain his relationship with their elder daughter, Virginia.
-Several of the Batelli family members featured in his paintings of this period.
+Several of the Batelli family members were featured in his paintings of this period.